PaperMC/docs/docs/paper/admin/misc/paper-bug-fixes.md

 ## Afterword

 If your server lags, crashes or has any other undesirable consequences from enabling these flags, you will not get support from Paper.
-These settings are also not guaranteed to be supported into the future and may have their behaviour changed or removed at any time.
+These settings are also not guaranteed to be supported into the future and may have their behavior changed or removed at any time.

 For reasoning behind no configuration options for sand (and MANY other duplication bugs), see:
 [#3724](https://github.com/PaperMC/Paper/issues/3724)